Key takeaways

 Frequently asked questions

-• Financial freedom, broadly defined, refers to having sufficient personal wealth to not have to worry about living paycheck to paycheck.
-Each person’s idea of financial freedom can vary.
+• Financial success, broadly defined, refers to having sufficient personal wealth to not have to worry about living paycheck to paycheck.
+Each person’s idea of financial success can vary.
 For some, for example, it might mean the ability to retire early.
-Others might feel financially free when they can quit a salaried job to pursue a passion project.
+Others might feel financially successful when they can quit a salaried job to pursue a passion project.
+More than half (56 percent) of respondents in Bankrate’s financial success survey said they feel like they’ve attained financial success when they reach a point where they’re living comfortably.